revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>

  Errors happen while an application is running.
-For instance, Out of Memory Error occurs in case the JVM runs out of memory.
+For instance, an Out of Memory Error occurs in case the JVM runs out of memory.
 On the other hand, exceptions are mainly caused by the application.
 For instance, Null Pointer Exception happens when an app tries to get through a null object.

 </blockquote>
 </details>